shivamangina/image-classification-ios/.ipynb_checkpoints/README-checkpoint.md

 To find wheater a potato has a disease of  not by looking at the potato

-this repository is build using uv.
+this repositary is build using uv.